-b. vital or necessary to the public health, safety, or welfare, a disruption in the supply, or sudden increase in the price, of which is likely to significantly injure the economy of the Philippines or public health, safety, or welfare, and thereby threaten the national security.
-Notice of such determination shall be given by publication of a Presidential a. of significant importance to the Philippine economy, or proclamation.

-C. "Listed essential commodity" means any essential commodity with respect to which the President has designated that a national economic emergency exists.

-- D. "Profiteer" means to offer for sale, sell, transport, or deliver an essential commodity at an excessive price, or to place excessive restrictions or conditions upon the sale, delivery or transportation of an essential commodity. - E. "Excessive price" is one that is not justified by the seller's actual costs of acquiring, producing, selling, transporting, and delivering the actual product sold, plus a reasonable profit.
+- 1. crude oil, propane, gasoline, diesel fuel, kerosene, home heating oil, aviation fuel, or other petroleum distillate, or - 2. a commodity that the President determines to be a commodity - a. of significant importance to the Philippine economy, or - b. vital or necessary to the public health, safety or welfare, a disruption in the supply, or sudden increase in the price, of which is likely to significantly injure the economy of the Philppines or public health, safety or welfare, and thereby threaten the national security.
+Notice of such determination shall be given by publication of a Presidential proclamation. - C. Listed essential commodity means any essential commodity with respect to which the President has designated that a national economic emergency exists. - D. Profiteer means to offer for sale, sell, transport, or deliver an essential commodity at an excessive price, or to place excessive restrictions or conditions upon the sale, delivery or transportation of an essential commodity. - E. Excessive price is one that is not justified by the seller's actual costs of acquiring, producing, selling, transporting, and delivering the actual product sold, plus a reasonable profit.
 In calculating the seller's actual costs, no allowance shall be made for the replacement costs of an essential commodity if the seller is reasonably assured of recouping the replacement costs as a part of the price of subsequent sales of an essential commodity.
 It shall be prima facie evidence of an excessive price that the increase in the seller's price for a listed essential commodity during a national economic emergency exceeds the increase in the seller's actual costs for actual product sold. - SECTION 3.
 Prohibited Act.
-Following publication of a Presidential proclamation declaring a national economic emergency and designating the essential commodities with respect to which that national economic emergency exists, for the duration of that national economic emergency, no person shall profiteer with respect to any listed essential commodity.
+Following publication of a Presidential proclamation declaring a national economic emergency and designating the essential commodities with respect

+- to which that national economic emergency exists, for the duration of that national economic - 2 mergency, no person shall profiteer with respect to any listed essential commodity.